-So basically by putting this inside CALCULATE, I’m able to bring my quantity on one timeframe into another timeframe.
-And the SAMEPERIODLASTYEAR function allows me to do it exactly one year difference.
+So basically by putting this inside CALCULATE, I’m able to bring my quantity from one timeframe into another timeframe.
+And the SAMEPERIODLASTYEAR function allows me to do it exactly with one year difference.
 I’m going to show you a better combination to use, but I just showed you this one because I don’t want you to get too confused.

 Now, I’ll drag Quantity LY and you see that we’re basically comparing the quantity sold this year on the 1st of January 2016 to what I sold last year, 1st of January 2015.

 So, if I click on 2015 on the slicer, you’ll see that this first number should be 115.
 And from there, we can now run time comparisons.